-1 Moeljatno, 2015, Asas-Asas Hukum Pidana (Edisi Revisi), Rineka Cipta, Jakarta, p.
+Moeljatno, 2015, Asas-Asas Hukum Pidana (Edisi Revisi), Rineka Cipta, Jakarta, p.
 1.

 The death penalty is a form of sanction in Indonesian criminal law.
 The death penalty is one of the cruelest forms of criminal sanctions carried out by eliminating the life of the convict.
 The regulation of the death penalty as a form of criminal sanction can be found in Article 10 of the Criminal Code (KUHP).
-3 The death penalty can be imposed by a judge by first considering wisely based on legal facts at trial and sufficient evidences to arrive at a verdict to impose a death penalty on a person.
+The death penalty can be imposed by a judge by first considering wisely based on legal facts at trial and sufficient evidences to arrive at a verdict to impose a death penalty on a person.

 Based on the cruel consequences of the death penalty, namely the loss of a person's life, the death penalty must be applied selectively.
 The death penalty was handed down to a defendant who was proven to have committed a serious and extraordinary crime.
 The parameter for determining this serious and extraordinary crime is seen from the consequences or losses caused by the crime.
 One of the crimes that are classified as serious crimes is the illicit trafficking of narcotics which can damage the younger generation as the nation's next generation and can hinder national development.
+In addition to the large negative impact in the form of losses incurred from the crime of illicit narcotics trafficking, this crime is also categorized as a transnational or cross-border crime.

-In addition to the large are around 269 million people in the world who abuse narcotics (a 2018 study).
+Based on UNODC's World Drug Report data released in 2020, it is stated that there are around 269 million people in the world who abuse narcotics (a 2018 study).
 This number increased by 30% from 2009 with the number of narcotic addicts recorded at more than 35 million people (the third booklet of the Word Drug Report, 2020).
 In addition, UNODC also reports that there will be a global phenomenon that as of December 2019 it has been found that more than 950 types of new substances have been added.
-Meanwhile in Indonesia, based on data from the National Narcotics Laboratory Center until 2020, as many as 83 NPS have been detected, and 73 NPS of which have been included in the Minister of Health Regulation No. 22 of 2020 concerning Changes to the Classification of Narcotics.4
+Meanwhile in Indonesia, based on data from the National Narcotics Agency Laboratory Center until 2020, as many as 83 NPS have been detected, and 73 NPS of which have been included in the Minister of Health Regulation No. 22 of 2020 concerning Changes to the Classification of Narcotics.4

 The Head of the Criminal Investigation Agency (Kabareskrim) of the Indonesian National Police, Komjen Agus Andrianto, revealed that narcotics trafficking and narcotics abuse in Indonesia is still quite high.
-Based on data from the Indonesian National Police (Polri) there were 24,878 people arrested from 19,229 cases in Indonesia from January to June 2021.5 This shows that the number of illicit narcotics trafficking in Indonesia in 2021 is still likely to be high, although when compared to the
+Based on data from the Indonesian National Police (Polri) there were 24,878 people arrested from 19,229 cases in Indonesia from January to June 2021.5 This shows that the number of illicit narcotics certain rights; 2. confiscation of certain goods; 3. announcement of judge's verdict.